markwolfeman/ist653/assignments/homework3.markdown

 - It's worth 10 points and due **Due**
-- Submit via email as one .zip file (include .xml, .csv, and .doc files).
+- Submit via email as one .zip file (include .xml, and .doc files).
 - Work in groups and share information on the discussion board--it will go faster!